-Pupils start mark making from an early age with our Early Years developing the gross and fine motor skills needed for pen control through fine motor workshops.
-In Reception and Key Stage, pupils learn letter formation alongside letter sounds through the Read, Write Inc programme and start forming words and short sentences.
+Throughout Early Years, children are immersed in a world of stories with a strong focus on developing vocabulary and oral literacy.
+Pupils start mark making from an early age developing the gross and fine motor skills needed for pen control through fine motor workshops.
+In Reception, pupils learn letter formation alongside letter sounds through the Read, Write Inc programme and start forming words and short sentences.